wp-plugins/jquery-colorbox/readme.txt

 Tested up to: 2.9.1
 Stable tag: 3.0.1

-Adds Colorbox/Lightbox functionality to images on the blog.
-Images are grouped by post or page.
+Adds Colorbox/Lightbox functionality to images.
+They are grouped by post or page.
 Also works for WordPress galleries.
+Comes with different themes.

 == Description ==